gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | uid | integer |  |
 | assign_card_id | integer |  |

 Get all the details of a items added to cart  by uid.
-If successful, returns a Cart resource in the response body specified in GetCartResponse
+If successful, returns a Cart resource in the response body specified in CartResponse

 Success Response:

 The Cart object.
-See example below or refer GetCartResponse for details
+See example below or refer CartResponse for details

 Content Type: `application/json`

 Schema: `{
-  "$ref": "#/components/schemas/GetCartResponse"
+  "$ref": "#/components/schemas/CartResponse"
 }`